Overcoming analysis paralysis: the research-backed guide to deciding faster

 Key takeaways

-• Hick’s Law shows decision time increases logarithmically with options – each new option costs more cognitive effort than the last [2].
+• Hick’s Law shows decision time increases logarithmically with options, so each successive doubling adds a smaller absolute increment than the one before [2].

 • Satisficers (good-enough choosers) report higher satisfaction than maximizers who try to compare everything [5].